fmeriojdoifdsdfn/GoogleSnakeCustomSnakeColors/README.md

 Custom Colors for the Snakes

 ## Enable the Mod
-Paste the code from `customColors.js` into the console.
+Paste the code from `customColors.js` into the console

 ## Enable a Flag
 ### Specific Flags